Tap the markers for information about the locations

 The locals suggest surfing at: Portrush West Strand, East Strand and Whiterocks.
 Portstewart Strand, Castlerock (east of beach), and Portballintrae (east of town).

 Welcome to one of the most amazing places on the planet...
 The Giants Causeway.
-The Causeway comprises of thousands of mostly hexagonal stones stepping gently into the sea.
-They were formed either by the geological processes within an ancient volcano... or... the giants of legend who stomped and battled along the coast...
+The Causeway comprises of thousands of mostly hexagonal stones laid bare by the sea.
+The landscape of the Causeway is like a magical set of stepping stones gently leading into the sea.
+They were formed either by the geological processes within an ancient volcano... or... the giants of legend who stomped and battled along the Irish coast.
 Visit The Giants Causeway

 Benone Strand is one of the most popular beaches of the Causeway Coast not only for visitors but for locals alike.
 The Benone Strand is seven miles of golden soft sandy beach with spectacular views of Benevenagh mountain and Donegal.
 There is Lough Foyle and Magilligan Point in one direction with Downhill and Mussenden Temple in the opposite.
 Visit Benone Strand